 You shouldn’t judge an N64 game by its cover.
 But it’s really hard not to when they’re this bad.
 That’s why I’ve compiled a list of what I think are the worst N64 game box art covers ever.

 N64 Today’s worst N64 game box art covers

 Quest 64 (NTSC)

 Quest 64’s North American box art features in our list of worst N64 game box art covers not only for being bad in its own right.
 It also just plain sucks compared to the vastly superior PAL version.
 How on earth did this version get approved over the other?

-Brian, the game’s protagonist (yes, they really went with that name in the West) looks to be standing very uncomfortably.
+Brian, the game’s protagonist (yes, they really went with that name) looks to be standing very uncomfortably.
 That’s quite possibly because his left arm is clearly much longer than his right one.

 Dual Heroes (NTSC)